NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 It's not uncommon for available hardware to provide more power than what's needed for a problem to only be spatially parallelized.
 For example, a simulation of a wave could discretize space to a degree such that any higher resolution would not provide a significant increase in accuracy, and to satisfy the Courant-Friedrichs-Lewy condition (CFL), time must be discretized to a similar degree.
 Modern high-performance computing (HPC) systems can execute all calculations for all spatial intervals simultaneously while having compute capability left over.
-Thus, in order to fully utilize these HPC systems, PTI methods must be not only used, but implemented to take advantage of the resources provided such as GPUs and distributed systems.
+Thus, in order to fully utilize these HPC systems, PinT methods must be not only used, but implemented to take advantage of the resources provided such as GPUs and distributed systems.
 That's where this work comes in.

-This work focuses on implementing the Parareal algorithm (PA) from PTI to use HPC methods and resources in order to more efficiently simulate the dynamics of physical systems, in particular wave-like motion.
+This work focuses on implementing the Parareal algorithm (PA) from PinT to use HPC methods and resources in order to more efficiently simulate the dynamics of physical systems, in particular wave-like motion.
 While wave-like motion is the focus of the physics, this implementation and can be used to simulate other types of motion such as molecular dynamics, weather and climate forecasting, plasma dynamics in fusion reactors, or any system that is modeled by an equation of motion.
 With this work, computational modeling and simulation can scale not only with the needed accuracy of the problem but also with the performance and availability of hardware.
 Overall, HPC resources will be more efficiently utilized, results will be accurate as possible, and most importantly, time will be minimized.

 // ROADMAP OF OF CHAPTERS
-This work is composed of five parts: an overview of the field of PTI, a presentation of the PA itself, a presentation of how the PA can be implemented to use HPC methods, and analyses on the performance of the implementation.
+This work is composed of five parts: an overview of the field of PinT, a presentation of the PA itself, a presentation of how the PA can be implemented to use HPC methods, and analyses on the performance of the implementation.
-@sec:background details the landscape in which this project lies including other projects using high-performance implementations of PTI algorithms.
+@sec:background details the landscape in which this project lies including other projects using high-performance implementations of PinT algorithms.
-@sec:parareal serves as a review of the PA from PTI in the context of numerically solving equations of motion while also presenting it in such a way that implementing it at scale is a natural extension.
+@sec:parareal serves as a review of the PA from PinT in the context of numerically solving equations of motion while also presenting it in such a way that implementing it at scale is a natural extension.
 @sec:scale serves as the core of this work describing the details of implementing the PA using high-performance methods.
 @sec:analysis provides analysis the performance of the implementation providing benchmarks, identifying sources of and suggesting methods to mitigate latency associated with transferring data, and traditional numerical analysis of results.

-@sec:background gives an overview of the most notable methods and approaches used in PTI, how PTI has been used, and some examples of implementations of certain PTI algorithms.
+@sec:background gives an overview of the most notable methods and approaches used in PinT, how PinT has been used, and some examples of implementations of certain PinT algorithms.
 These notable methods include those based on spectral deferred corrections, multigrid reductions, and multiple-shooting.
-PTI has been used for real science ranging from simulating the blood flow in fish to gravitational collapse.
+PinT has been used for real science ranging from simulating the blood flow in fish to gravitational collapse.
 Select implementations include those based on small-scale multiprocessing as well as full-scale supercomputing.

 @sec:parareal first offers a review of concepts in computational physics that are fundamental to this work, and details how the PA can be used to simulate motion in parallel.